 Computer Use and Peer-to-Peer File Sharing

-Please see page 239 of the University Catalog.
+Please see page 202 of the Undergraduate Catalog and page 126 of the Graduate Catalog.

 The university is an urban institution that has a significant minority population.

 The Chronicle of Higher Education puts Harrisburg University of Science and Technology among the top four-year colleges with the best increases in percentages of underrepresented minorities.
 The University ranks second among private nonprofit master’s institutions, placing ahead of 400 other institutions of higher learning in that category.
 The ranking examines the percentage of underrepresented minorities at each institution in fall 2010 and compares to fall 2016.
 Harrisburg University’s numbers increased from 21.5 percent in 2010 to 50 percent in 2016.
 It is a 28.5 percent increase over the decade.